-With an uptick in catalytic converter thefts being reported, we want to remind everyone how to stay safe and prevent crime.
+With this uptick in thefts, we want to remind car owners how to prevent catalytic converter theft.
 If you don’t know anything about cars or where your catalytic converter is or what it does, that’s okay because here we will cover all of the bases, shame free.

 The shiny oblong cylinder is situated underneath your car between the engine and the muffler.
-This round canister significantly reduces your cars emissions and is an essential part of your vehicle’s exhaust system.
+This round canister significantly reduces your car’s harmful emissions and is an essential part of your vehicle’s exhaust system.

 First, the basics.
 The catalytic converter is the integral part of every modern car.
 A vehicle’s exhaust system has a converter installed in order to lower the carbon footprint of drivers by converting harmful pollutants into safer gases, such as steam.
 It is an invaluable tool that protects the purity of the air we breathe.
 It is so important to the modern vehicle that is illegal to drive a car that doesn’t have one.